- About us

-Born in 1945 in Brighton Brad Faine studied painting and printmaking at Leicester College of Art and at
+Born in Brighton, Brad Faine studied painting and printmaking at Leicester College of Art and at Goldsmiths College.

 He started Coriander Studio in 1972 to make limited edition silkscreen prints, and worked with Henri Chopin who introduced him to a large number of artists including Tom Phillips, Patrick Hughes and William Burrows.